 When you handle Electrostatic Discharge-Sensitive devices (ESD), take precautions to avoid damage from static electricity.
-For details on handling these devices, refer to the following Web site and use a search term of ESD: http://www.ibm.com/
+For details on handling these devices, refer to the following Web site and use a search term of ESD:

-Safety information
+Safety information statements

 Before installing this product, read the Safety Information book.